How to read a race card

 Start at the top..
 Then work your way down

 Avoid the temptation to dive head-first into the colourful runners’ list section in which horses are always presented on a racecard in order of the amount of weight they are carrying, hence the term topweight.
-A racecard has a deliberate hierarchy – there is some crucial information within the race details and race conditions at the top and spending a few minutes familiarising yourself with this will actually save you time as you’ll then know which bits of content to prioritise.
+A racecard has a deliberate hierarchy.
+There is some crucial information within the race details and race conditions at the top.
+So spend a few minutes familiarising yourself with this and you’ll actually save time as you’ll then know which bits of content to prioritise.

 Race details and conditions